 A parametric type abbreviation can be applied by juxtaposing its name and its arguments.
 The application must provide as many arguments as the type abbreviation has parameters - partial application is presently not allowed.
 See Type Abbreviations for further details.

+'''

-function\type ::= param\type "->" type param\type ::= type | "(" id ":" type ")"
+function_type ::= param_type "->" type

+param_type ::= type | "(" name ":" type ")"

+'''

 Functions are classified via function types, but they are not fully first class.
 See Higher-order functions for the details.